shorepine/alles/README.md

 $ apt install libsoundio-dev # linux
 $ cd alles/main
 $ make
-$ ./alles 192.168.1.3 1 # optional source IP address and client offset (if running multiple on one host)
+$ ./alles -i 192.168.1.3 -o 1 # optional source IP address and client offset (if running multiple on one host)
 ```

 ## Controlling the mesh

+**Do you want to just make music?
+Check out our brand new [Getting Started](https://github.com/bwhitman/alles/tree/main/getting-started.md) page for a tutorial!**

 Alles can be used two ways: